francescode19/to-do-list-springboot-react/README.md

 # to-do-list-springboot-react
-A simple full-stack web application built with Spring Boot (backend) and React (frontend).
+A simple demo full-stack web application built with Spring Boot (backend) and React (frontend).
 It allows each registered user to create, view, and manage their own tasks, marking them as completed or incomplete.

 ## Technologies used: